Laura Helton is a historian who writes about collections and how they shape our world.

 She is currently an Associate Professor of English and History at the University of Delaware, where she teaches African American literature, book history, archival studies, and public humanities.

-Her first book, Scattered and Fugitive Things: How Black Collectors Created Archives and Remade History, was published by Columbia University Press in April 2024.
+Her first book, Scattered and Fugitive Things: How Black Collectors Created Archives and Remade History, was published by Columbia University Press in 2024.
+It has won multiple prizes, including the Merle Curti Intellectual History Award from the Organization of American Historians and the St. Louis Mercantile Library Prize from the Bibliographical Society of America.

-Her research and writing chronicles the emergence of African diasporic archives in the United States and, more broadly, asks how information practices–material acts of collecting, collation, and cataloging–scaffold literary and historical thought.
+Her research and writings chronicle the emergence of African diasporic archives in the United States and, more broadly, ask how information practices–material acts of collecting, collation, and cataloging–scaffold literary and historical thought.

 She is a Scholar-Editor of “Remaking the World of Arturo Schomburg,” a collaborative digital project with Fisk University and the Schomburg Center for Research in Black Culture.